joanvila/aioredlock/README.rst

 -----

 * Allow the user to set a desired lock timeout with 10 seconds default
-* Raise an exception if the lock cannot be obtained so no need to check for `lock.valid`
-* Handle/encapsulate aioredis exceptions when performing operations
 * Expire the lock valid attribute according to the lock validity in a safe way if possible

 .. _redlock: https://redis.io/topics/distlock